Study Abroad Programs

 d. recruiting, selecting and orienting the program participants; and

 e. implementing and evaluating the study abroad program.

 a.
-Participants and/or parents or guardians are responsible for reading and carefully considering all materials issued by, and for following recommendations made by, the program director that relate to safety, health, legal, environmental, political, cultural and religious conditions in host countries.
+Participants are responsible for reading and carefully considering all materials issued by, and for following recommendations made by, the program director and Study Abroad Office that relate to safety, health, legal, environmental, political, cultural and religious conditions in host countries.
 Participants are further responsible for complying with the WSU Student Code (see PPM 6-10, PPM 6-22 and SPPM) and with local, state, federal, and international laws of the places they visit.
-Participants who do not comply with this policy may have charges filed against them by the University, and are responsible for reimbursing the university for transportation costs if it is necessary to return them to campus.
+Participants who do not comply with this policy may have charges filed against them by the University, and are responsible for reimbursing the university for any subsequent costs resulting from their actions.

-The program director will promptly report to the appropriate law enforcement agency and to the WSU University Police any accident or other incident which, in the course of a study abroad program, causes, including physical injury to participants or other person(s).
-Health and safety concerns are addressed in more detail in the Study Abroad Manual.
+The program director will promptly report to the appropriate law enforcement agency and to the Study Abroad Office any accident or other incident which, in the course of a study abroad program, causes, including physical injury to participants or other person(s).
+Health and safety concerns and reporting procedures are addressed in more detail in the Study Abroad Handbooks.